13th March 2019

 The Bonsucro Inspire Awards recognise significant contributions towards achieving the Bonsucro mission: responsible sugarcane production creating lasting value for the people, communities, businesses, economies and eco-systems in all cane growing origins.

 Last night, Tuesday, 12 March 2019, the winners were announced at the Bonsucro Inspire Awards dinner in Bangkok, Thailand, during Bonsucro Global Week 2019 (11-14 March 2019).
-The Awards Accompanied by a delightful Thai dance ceremony alongside a selection of delicious local dishes.
+The Awards were accompanied by a Thai dance ceremony alongside a selection of delicious local dishes.

 The 2019 Bonsucro Inspire Award winners